Islamic world offers ways to help desperately poor Afghans - ExBulletin

 Islamic world offers ways to help desperately poor Afghans

+Pakistani Prime Minister Imran Khan speaks at the 17th Special Session of the Council of Foreign Ministers of the Organization for Islamic Cooperation (OIC), Islamabad, Pakistan, Sunday, December 19, 2021 (Rahmat Gul / AP )

-ISLAMABAD (AP) Islamic countries rushed on Sunday to find ways to help Afghanistan avoid an impending economic collapse which they said would have a horrendous global impact.
+ISLAMABAD Islamic countries rushed on Sunday to find ways to help Afghanistan avoid an impending economic collapse which they said would have a “horrific” global impact.

 The hastily convened meeting of the Organization of Islamic Cooperation in Islamabad ended with a pledge to establish a fund to provide humanitarian assistance through the Islamic Development Bank, which would provide cover for countries to do so. donations without dealing directly with the country’s Taliban leadership.